yuezk/publish-obs-package/README.md

 ### `files`

 **Required** The OBS package files to be submitted.

-Newline-separated glob patterns, which will be expanded by bash when copying the files to the package.
+Support the newline-separated glob patterns, which will be expanded by bash when copying the files to the package.

 ### `commit_message`